khyerdev/tcobalt/README.md

    ```

 ### Windows 10/11
-Download the .exe from the above prebuilt binaries, put it into any `%PATH%` folder, and rename it to `tcb`
+Download the .exe from the above prebuilt binaries, put it into any `%PATH%` folder, and rename it to `tcb.exe`

 I will figure out how to add tcobalt to winget-pkgs sometime in the future